Tech rout sends stock market to its biggest loss since June

 It was the biggest decline for the U.S. stock market since early June, when investors were dealing with a surge of coronavirus infections in places like Florida, Texas and Arizona.
 There seemed to be no explicit catalyst for the sell-off, with economic data coming in roughly where the market had expected and no companies issuing foreboding warnings.

 That said, the market felt due for a breather, investors said.
 Both the S&P 500 and Nasdaq hit record highs just the day before.
-Prior to Thursday, the S&P 500 had risen nine out of the previous 10 days.
+Prior to Thursday, the S&P 500 had risen nine out of the previous 10 trading sessions.

 Big Tech stocks like Apple, Amazon and Facebook have made massive gains this year.
 Investors have been betting those companies would continue posting huge profits as people spend even more time online with their devices.
 Market watchers have been questioning recently whether those gains were overdone.
-Apple is still up 64.7% for the year, and Amazon is up 82.3%.
+Apple is still up 64.7 percent for the year, and Amazon is up 82.3 percent.

 "There's really very little to justify (these big stocks' upward move) other than euphoria," said Mark Hackett, chief of investment research at Nationwide.